hao022/huatuo/README.md

   For more information, please refer to: [Quick Start](./docs/quick-start.md) or [https://huatuo.tech/quickstart/](https://huatuo.tech/quickstart/)

+- **NOTE**

+  Do not deploy images with the latest tag to production environment, as this is a development and testing image.

 # Kernel Versions

 Supports kernel versions from 4.18 and later.